 #6-10, Protect Our Pollinators is at 594 McKnight Ave. west Fork AR.
 The barn is on a lane separate from the house so don’t miss it!
 The quilt block is located on an over 100 year old double crib barn on Baker’s Acres in West Fork.
 Patty Baker shares the following story.
 Crib barns are found throughout the South and Southeast, and are especially numerous in the Appalachian and Ozark Mountain states of North Carolina, Virginia, Kentucky, Tennessee and Arkansas.
 Crib barns are composed of one to six cribs that served as storage for fodder or pens for cattle or pigs.
 The barns may or may not have a hayloft above.
 Crib barns were typically constructed with un-chinked logs, and sometimes covered with vertical wood siding.
 I especially love the hand hewn logs in our barn that form the cribs.
 We have repaired the foundation and the roof of the barn and have replaced all the support timbers in hopes that this beautiful barn will remain standing for many years to come.
 Preserving our past is well worth the effort.
 We have been bee keepers and are organic gardeners and are very conscious of the environment and our footprint upon it.
 We want people to be aware that pesticides do not just kill the “bad” bugs and that our bee population is delicate and in danger.
 We strive to live gently on the earth and hope that our beautiful barn quilt will remind others to do so as well.
 Our friend Jeffi O’Kane, a local stained glass artist, helped design and paint the quilt.

 #6-11, Farmer’s Table Cafe double quilt block is located at the cafe of the same name at 1079 S. School Avenue in Fayetteville.
-Owners Rob & Adrienne Shaunfield opened the Farmer’s Table Cafe in 2014 with the goal of improving the local food system.
-They firmly believe that by supporting our local food producers, we can help to increase community food security.
-The Shaunfields love exploring the tastes of the Ozarks and strive to create meals that make you feel good in an environment that feels like home.
-They believe small is beautiful and intentionally keep things small…selecting ingredients from small family farms and food artisans in our state.
-They believe that food just tastes better and is better for you when it’s done in small batches.
+Owner Rob Shaunfield opened the Farmer’s Table Cafe in 2014 with his late wife Adrienna, with the goal of improving the local food system.
+He firmly believes that by supporting our local food producers, we can help to increase community food security.
+Rob loves exploring the tastes of the Ozarks and strive to create meals that make you feel good in an environment that feels like home.
+He believes small is beautiful and intentionally keep things small…selecting ingredients from small family farms and food artisans in our state.
+He believes that food just tastes better and is better for you when it’s done in small batches.
 The cafe home is tiny, bringing guests into an intimate space that celebrates food and connects us to one another.
-The Shaunfields welcome you to join them at The Table!
+Rob welcomes you to join him at The Table!

 #6-12, Four Corners is located at 847 N. Park Ave. in Fayetteville.
 It is on the home of Tom and Tammy Smith.
 Tammy shares the story of how it came to be.
 “In 1986 I spent my summer vacation, after a first year of veterinary school, in New Mexico – living with my grandparents and working at a primate center.
 In the evenings my grandmother taught me how to piece quilts.
 Since then I have made many a fabric quilt for friends and family.
 A few years ago I was invited to a lecture on barn quilts, and thinking I would learn a new fabric pattern I attended.
 How fun to learn about these wooden painted quilt tops that adorned buildings throughout America.
 One weekend our family decided to build one.
 “Four corners” is a nod to my childhood home in New Mexico, my birth state of Texas, and my mom‘s birth state of Oklahoma, and our honeymoon in Colorado-many precious parts of my life.”

-#6-13, Bright Hope Star, has been relocated to Devil’s Den State Park.
-It’s currently in the visitor center at 120812 W. Devils Den Rd., Winslow AR., awaiting placement on the grounds.
+#6-13, Bright Hope Star, is at Devil’s Den State Park.
+It’s framed, free-standing and located outside the visitor center at 120812 W. Devils Den Rd., Winslow AR.
 The creator, BelvaLee Jurkovich, shares the story behind her pattern.
 The Civilian Conservation Corps or CCC was inaugurated in 1933 by President Roosevelt.
 The president had two purposes in mind for this new program.
 One was to provide employment for the young men in our nation and the other was to develop the country’s natural resources.
 These young men were from age 17 to 25 and could not be married.
 From their monthly allotment of $30, $25 was sent back home to support their families and they got to keep the other five.
 They worked five days a week, eight hours a day and in their free time they could enjoy the resources around them.
 Company 797, made up of men from North Dakota, made the trip to Arkansas via the rail in 1933.
 This group constructed a gravel road from West Fork to Devil’s Den before constructing a massive Stone dam on Lees Creek and built native stone and log cabins in Devil’s Den.
 This Arkansas State Park consists of over 2500 acres in Winslow Arkansas.
 Jurkovich shares, “Those exemplary young men brought HOPE to their families every month by their tenacity and faithfulness, so I chose to honor them with my Bright Hope Star block.”

 #6-14, Wild, Wonderful West Virginia and #6-15 are located at the farm of Retha Griffith, 16537 S. Hwy 71, 8 miles south of West Fork at Brentwood.
 We three sisters decided to surprise our mother with a barn quilt (or two!) to celebrate her 91st birthday and to add to the Washington County Quilt Trail.
 Mom and the three of us are all seamstresses, crafters, and quilters.
 We thought it most appropriate to honor her with two quilt squares representing our heritage and her favorite hobby.
 “Wild, Wonderful West Virginia” displays the blue and gold from the West Virginia flag and represents our heritage that began in West Virginia.
 We have lived in Northwest Arkansas since 1973 but our roots are in West Virginia, where Dad and Mom were both born and raised and where they were married in 1951.
 Seven of our 8 siblings share West Virginia as our birthplace.
 Mom has been taking girl trips with us all over the United States, but any trip east of the Mississippi includes stops in West Virginia to visit friends and relatives and the old home place of Mom’s which was built in the 1820s and remains in the family.
 Please enjoy our quilt block and your travels to wherever the road takes you.